kealmcking/Combat-Ready-AI-Sandbox-UE-5.7/README.md

 - A task for selecting random reachable navigation points
 - A task for explicitly ending search behavior
-- A Behavior Tree service that maintains consistent memory state and reacts to perception changes
+- Behavior Tree services that maintain consistent memory state and manage combat state transitions

-Behavior logic is intentionally kept out of animation, pawn, and low-level movement code, keeping decision ownership centralized and readable.
+High-level decision intent (movement and weapon usage selection) is intentionally centralized and decoupled from low-level movement, animation, and pawn logic.

 ---